sectalks/sectalks.github.io/perth.md

 # Date & Time

-Last Thursdays of each month at 5:30pm
+Second last Thursday of each month at 5:30pm.

 # Upcoming meetup

-Details will be sent to members mailing list
+Details will be sent to the members mailing list.

 # How to join